Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the quartic function $$f(x)= (x-1)^4 + 2$$.
 Answer the following questions concerning its i

-Inverse Analysis of an Even Function with Domain Restriction
+Inverse Analysis of a Shifted Cubic Function

 Inverse Function of a Rational Function with a Removable Discontinuity